-In our Victorian legal system, Intervention Orders come in two forms: Personal Safety Intervention Orders, and Family Violence Intervention Orders (an IVO).
+In our Victorian legal system, Intervention Orders (IVO) come in two forms:

-The type of Intervention Order sought will depend upon the nature of the relationship the applicant (the person who seeks the IVO), and the respondent (the person alleged to have been responsible for the behaviour, and to whom the IVO is directed).
+The type of Intervention Order sought will depend upon the nature of the relationship the applicant (the person who seeks the Order), and the respondent (the person alleged to have been responsible for the behaviour, and to whom the Order is directed).

 The law governing the determination of applications for both types of Orders can be found in the Family Violence Protection Act 2008 (Vic) and the Personal Safety Intervention Orders Act 2010 (Vic).